djmonkeyuk/nms-base-builder/README.md

 ## Technical Dependencies

 Casual users may ignore this section.
-These Python dependencies are installed automatically on exeuction of the Asset Browser UI.
+These Python dependencies are installed automatically on execution of the Asset Browser UI.

 * PySide6
-* pyaml
+* PyYAML

 ## Mod Compatibility